New & Used Volvo XC60: In Depth

 GET A FREE PRICE QUOTE

-For more details on prices, options, and specifications, see our 2013 Volvo XC60 full review.
+For more details on prices, options, and specifications, see our 2014 Volvo XC60 review.

 With the same Scandinavian design influences as the XC90, blended with the racy lines of the S60 sedan, the XC60 packs in cool modern design, safety technologies aplenty, and just enough quirkiness to remind you that its roots are not German, Japanese, or American.
 The XC60 effectively replaces the V70 wagon that left the market at the end of 2010.
 It offers striking looks, responsive performance, and of course an array of features that reinforce Volvo's long tradition of safety.